ericduran/blog/_posts/2013-6-1-angular-html5Mode-with-yeoman.md

 If you're using Yeoman you can easily add a new middleware to the Livereload server.

-First you need to install connect-modrewrite middleware.
+First you need to install connect-modrewrite middleware (I tried a couple of different connect redirect middleware, this was the simplest one).

 ```
  npm install connect-modrewrite